-When Jakavi is administered with strong CYP3A4 inhibitors or dual inhibitors of CYP2C9 and CYP3A4 enzymes (e.g. fluconazole) the unit dose of Jakavi should be reduced by approximately 50%, to be administered twice daily.
+When Jakavi is administered with strong CYP3A4 inhibitors in MF and PV patients or dual moderate inhibitors of CYP2C9 and CYP3A4 enzymes (e.g. fluconazole) in MF, PV or GvHD patients the unit dose of Jakavi should be reduced by approximately 50%, to be administered twice daily.
 The concomitant use Jakavi with fluconazole doses of greater than 200 mg daily should be avoided (see section Interactions).